graphql/community-wg/rfcs/ambassador-program/index.md

 ## GraphQL Ambassador Program

 The following is the beginnings of a document outlining the goals, outcomes and tasks of an Ambassador program.

-### Alternative Names

-* Champion - already used on the technical side - Champions of spec edits
-* Evangelist - usually out of favour nowadays
-* Advocate - suggests a salaried role?
-* Leader, Star, Hero, Captain, Expert - “Star” we have already used in a recognition role
-* GraphQL Fellowship

-> [!NOTE]
-> “Ambassador” seems to be readily accepted, I don't think we need to discuss the term any further.

 ### Ambassador Initiative Goals